 This can manifest as weepiness, sadness and feelings of inadequacy and many new mothers may become suddenly overwhelmed by the task and responsibility ahead of them.
 Fortunately, the majority of women overcome this and the baby blues become a distant memory as they enjoy this new chapter of their life.
 Thyroid hormones can also change after pregnancy and may cause hypothyroidism which can cause depressive symptoms to develop.
 If this is the case you are likely to also see weight gain, lethargy and an intolerance to the cold.

-For some women, however, the feelings of fear, anxiety and inadequacy are never totally resolved, and the new mother finds it difficult to rejoice in her motherhood.
-Guilt and depression are constant feelings she may experience if she has postnatal depression, and the underlying hormonal changes and fluctuations may continue for a period of months or even years.
+For some women, however, the feelings of fear, anxiety and inadequacy are never totally resolved, and the new mother finds it difficult to overcome these and fully embrace motherhood.
+This can then lead to guilt and depression which become constant feelings she may experience if she has postnatal depression, and the underlying hormonal changes and fluctuations may continue for a period of months or even years.

 - Sleep deprivation

 - Feeling inadequate with taking care of child

 - Identity crisis